beardandcode/users/README.md

 [![Build Status](https://travis-ci.org/beardandcode/users.svg)](https://travis-ci.org/beardandcode/users)

-A library to manage and manipulate users for use with a webapp
+A library to manage and manipulate users for use with a webapp.

+## Dependencies

+As [com.beardandcode/forms](https://github.com/beardandcode/forms) is still in early development there aren't any artefacts published to clojars.
+So in order to fulfill this dependency, you will need to check out this project and run `lein install` locally.

 ## Try